akramit/akramit.github.io/README.md

 ## A Bit About Me

 I am currently working as a Software Engineer at Cisco Systems India.
-I finished my Masters  in 2021 from IIT Madras under the supervision of Prof. Jayalal Sarma.
+I finished my Masters  in Computer Science and Engineering  in 2021 from IIT Madras under the supervision of Prof. Jayalal Sarma.
 I am broadly interested in Combinatorics, Boolean functions Complexity, Circuit Complexity and Algorithms Analysis.
 Please reach out to me in case you need a copy of any published paper, or discuss anything (Master's Admission at IIT, collaboration, choosing a research area/advisor etc. ).
 I will always reply.

 ---